marretamal/Video-Coding/P2/README.md

 The output lists all passing and failing tests, ensuring that the backend behaves correctly.
 <img width="1187" height="714" alt="image" src="https://github.com/user-attachments/assets/49bbba11-e583-4630-8e60-723fac1aeb88" />

+We created a separate file 'changes.txt' to define the new changes that AI has implemented with respect to the new GUI interface and the file optimization.